 The Truth About The Bra Clasp

 In the 47 days that the clasp was on the floor it was moved around the room and ended up in a pile of garbage.
 Keep in mind that this clasp also had cloth attached to it from the bra.
 This cloth collected dust for 47 days.
 Raffaele was at the apartment on several occasions.
 Finding his DNA in the apartment would be no surprise.
-So in conclusion, the bra clasp tested positive for the DNA of Raffaele and most likely several other people that visited the apartment.
-In other words, the bra clasp proves nothing.

 This bra clasp is central to the prosecution's case.
 No other evidence links either Raffaele or Amanda to the room where the murder took place.
 This is a very important point.
 This piece of evidence has been proven to be completely useless.
 There is no evidence whatsoever placing Amanda Knox or Raffaele Sollecito in the room at the time of Meredith's murder.